 Students with SEN are invited to join the Learning Support School Council group where issues concerning and relating to students with SEN can be shared and discussed.

 Students may be offered a mentor with whom they can meet on a regular basis.

 Assemblies which have an anti-bullying message and focus on individuals´ differences are delivered by Learning Support and pastoral staff.

 Students participate throughout the year in fund raising activities to support associated charities

 13: How the school involves other bodies in meeting children and young people´s SEN and supporting their families

 The school has established strong links with outside agencies.
 We work closely with colleagues in education, health, social care and careers including agencies such as CAMHS, Disability Children´s Team, Local Authority Support Teams, The Prevention Service.
-Outside agency representatives are invited to play a role in the Annual Reviews of Statements and the conversions and review meetings relating to Education, Health and Care Plans.
+Outside agency representatives are invited to play a role in the Annual Reviews of students’ Education, Health and Care Plans.

-If you have any concerns about the provision made for a student with SEN, the first point of contact is the Senior Advanced Teaching Assistant for the student´s Key Stage.
+If you have any concerns about the provision made for a student with SEN, the first point of contact is the Senior Advanced Teaching Assistant or Lead Advanced Teaching Assistant for the student´s Key Stage/year group.

 15: Local Offer